Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** A good day.
 Even though I'm feeling sick, it was a good.
 A lot of patience.
 Feeling good again finally. :)

+### Day 92: June 26, 2020 (Debugging bipartite)

+**Today's Progress**: I was checking my bipartite code because it didn't work when the graph wasn't connected.
+I also advance in graphs with weighted edges.

+**Thoughts:** I felt very sick today.
+I was a very good and productive day, though.
+Feeling good (but sick).

+### Day 93: June , 2020 (CS50x / Dijkstra's algorithm)

+**Today's Progress**: I started with CS50x from Harvard.
+I see it some time ago, but I didn't payed much attention to it because I though it was just some nice recorded classes from Harvard without much material.
+How wrong I was!
+I can even get a certificate for taking and passing the course through submitting the problems and projects.
+I wish I had taken it when I first encounter it, but there's no problem.
+I'm gonna take it now alongside the DSA specialization.
+It is gonna be great to have some variation in the courses I'm taking.
+Just as in school.
+In the DSA specialization I went through some reading that introduce Dijkstra's algorithm.
+I got a bit lost, but I'm starting to catch up with the naïve implementation of the course using edge "relaxation".

+**Thoughts:** A hectic day, but it was completely ok.
+I'm started to feel capable of working fulltime again.
+This feeling is gonna be necessary if I get a better job.
+Feeling good.